-Businesses and organizations are more at risk of cyberattack than ever before.
+Business organizations are more at risk of cyberattacks than ever before.
 Calculating that risk, however, is no easy task.
-Here, we will provide an overview of traditional methods, as well as a glimpse into what could be the future of measuring cybersecurity risk: statistical analysis.
+In this post we will provide an overview of traditional calculation methods and a glimpse into what could be the future of measuring cybersecurity risk: statistical analysis.

-The cost of a cyberattack can be painfully high, and sometimes high enough to shut down business operations completely.
-Research from 2020 suggests that $2.9 million is lost to cybercrime every minute, and that the average cost of a data breach in 2020 was $3.86 million.
+The cost of a cyberattack can be painfully high and sometimes high enough to shut down business operations entirely.
+Research from 2020 suggests that $2.9 million is lost to cybercrime every minute, and the average cost of a data breach in 2021 was $4.24 million.

-As cybersecurity threats continue to evolve, it is important to understand how to predict cybersecurity risk adequately so that you can protect your organization from future attacks and the resulting financial burden.
+As cybersecurity threats continue to evolve, it is essential to understand how to predict cybersecurity risk adequately to create effective cybersecurity programs and safeguard your stakeholders.

-Many organizations turn to external advisers who can provide real-time risk metrics for their enterprise.
-A recent analysis of the “cybersecurity risk metrics market” shows that the rise of adversaries, boardroom pressures, and financial losses has led to an emerging force of underwriters, brokers, and consultants to help chief information security Officers (CISOs) answer to the C-suite and the boardroom.
+Many organizations turn to external advisers who can provide real-time risk metrics for their enterprises.
+A recent analysis of the “cybersecurity risk metrics” market shows that the rise of adversaries, boardroom pressures, and financial losses has led to an emerging force of underwriters, brokers, and consultants to help chief information security officers (CISOs) answer to concerns coming from the c-suite and the boardroom.